prabeesh/prabeesh.github.io/content/bonus/advanced-am-modulation-analysis-with-matplotlib.md

   - FFT in Python
   - sideband analysis
   - modulation index
 description: Go beyond basic AM waveforms.
-Build a reusable Matplotlib + NumPy analyzer that calculates modulation index, inspects sidebands via FFT, measures signal quality, and handles noise.
+Build a Matplotlib + NumPy analyzer that measures modulation index, inspects sidebands via FFT, and handles noise.
 ---

 This post builds on [AM Wave Generation and Plotting with Matplotlib](/blog/2011/09/25/am-plot-matplotlib/).
 Once you can generate an AM waveform, the interesting question is: is it any good?
 That means measuring modulation index, inspecting the spectrum, and understanding how noise degrades the signal.
 Below is a reusable `AdvancedAMAnalyzer` class that handles all of it, plus worked examples.